-Because the groundwork of fluency in a world language is best established early on, we begin teaching Spanish in Grade 1.
+Because the groundwork of fluency in a world language is best established early on, we begin teaching Spanish in Kindergarten.
 Three times each week, Lower School students are immersed in a multi-sensory learning environment that moves from the alphabet, numbers, and basic greetings to weave vocabulary into conversational phrases.
 Study and celebration of various traditions and customs in the Spanish-speaking world add interest and texture to lessons on grammar and vocabulary.

 Lower School children work with a range of specialist teachers not only in science, but also in religion, art, music, physical education, and technology.
 Within each subject, students begin to learn the language, skills, tools, and ways of thinking and knowing unique to each discipline, whether drawing a still life, designing a crayfish experiment, or playing an Orff instrument.